-- a) enhancing the attractiveness of walking and non-motorised transport in and around the town; - b) contributing to the connectivity between other existing footpaths, roadways and cycleways in and around the built-up area, to the town centre, and within the adjacent countryside; - c) accommodating the requirements of people with limited mobility to access existing and new Green Infrastructure provision; and - d) enhancing the use of existing open spaces, promoting biodiversity, and adding to the connectivity between existing green spaces.
+- a) enhancing the attractiveness of walking and non-motorised transport in and around the town: - b) contributing to the connectivity between other existing footpaths, roadways and cycleways in and around the built-up area, to the town centre, and within the adjacent countryside; - c) accommodating the requirements of people with limited mobility to access existing and new Green Infrastructure provision; and - d) enhancing the use of existing open spaces, promoting biodiversity, and adding to the connectivity between existing green spaces.

-Standards for the Green Walk are set down in the Deepings Green Walk supporting document.
-It is accepted that different scale and types of development will make a variable contribution ranging from direct implementation of the route on a site to development of off-site measures to support the broader concept.
-Given the policy is key to the development of the Deepings, development schemes will be opposed if they do not make a proportionate contribution to support the Green Walk and the criteria above yet have the capacity to do so.
+Standards for the Green Walk are set down in the Deepings Green Walk background Document dated February 2020.
+It is accepted that different scale and types of development will make a variable contribution ranging from direct implementation of the route on a site to development of off site measures to support the broader concept.
+Given the policy is ley to the development of the Deepings, development schemes will be opposed if they do not make a proportionate contribution to support the Green Walk and the criteria above yet have the capacity to do so.

-Policy DNP16 - Developing Sustainable Travel and enhancing local Transport Infrastructure- reinforces this by stating:
+Policy DNP 15 (in NP 2019 draft) - Sustainable Travel and Transport Infrastructure- reinforces this by stating: